The National Education System & the Classification of Educational Institutions

 With the change of government after the May 2018 General Elections, discussions on national education have once again taken center stage.
 Announcements by the Minister of Education and officials of his Ministry suggest a possible overhaul of all educational policies at all levels of education.
 The new Minister of Education (with combined portfolios on general and higher education) attempted many proposals at the school level, raising controversies in the process but there were no significant changes made either to policies or the practice in schools.
 The National Education Advisory Council was revived with new members representing many sectors, but neither their discussions nor reports, if any, have been published.

 Dr. Maszlee was more successful in initiating reform of the higher education sector.
 At least six committees were appointed to review the different sectors of higher education.
-A special committee was created to review the Universities and University Colleges Act 1970 with a view to replacing the Act with new legislation on higher education that would harmonize the different laws.
+A special committee was created to review the Universities and University Colleges Act 1970 to replace the Act with new legislation on higher education that would harmonize the different laws.
 The Private Higher Education Governance Department in the Ministry began consultations with representatives of the private sector under a series of 'Way Forward' meetings.
-The committee on higher education produced a series of papers that recommended changes to policies and laws.
+The Committee on Higher Education produced a series of papers that recommended changes to policies and laws.
 The Way Forward committee produced a collection of papers in a book bearing the title Education as Industry.

 Dr Maszlee, unfortunately, resigned from office on the first working day of January 2020.
-Political maneuverings in the first two months of that year saw the demise of the Pakatan Hrapan government and with that the demise of the reforms Dr. Maszlee initiated.
-To their credit, the initiaters of reform in the private sector navigated the idea of Education as Industry through the new government.
+Political manoeuvrings in the first two months of that year saw the demise of the Pakatan Harapan government and with that the demise of the reforms Dr. Maszlee initiated.
+To their credit, the initiators of reform in the private sector navigated the idea of Education as an Industry through the new government.
 At the time of this update, meetings are continuing between the ministry officials and the private sector to implement the changes recommended.

 Legislation on Education